 - Opening Hour/s: TIMS counter at Government registered trekking Companies will remain open 12 hours a day all the seven days a week round the year.

-- TIMS counter at TAAN/NTB Office will follow government working hour/days.
+- TIMS counter at TAAN/NTB Office will follow government working hours/days.

-- To obtain TIMS Card you need copy of Passport and two copies of Passport-size Photographs.
+- To obtain TIMS Card you need a copy of your Passport and two copies of Passport-size Photographs.